WVUP/ObjectOrientedProgramming/docs/7-abstract-classes-and-interfaces.md

 - Abstract classes can have any access modifier for members, interfaces are implicitly public
 - Both abstract classes and interfaces are used for abstraction, but abstract classes are typically used when you want to provide a common base implementation, while interfaces are used to define a contract for unrelated classes with a common behavior
 - A class name is a noun, whereas interface names may be adjectives or nouns

+## Alternatives to Inheritance
+- Composition uses other classes as fields and calls methods on those fields instead of inheriting methods from a parent class.
+  - This makes it easy to share behavior outside of an inheritance hierarchy
+- Mixins implement share behaviors using default methods in Java.
+  - Shared behaviors such as logging or serialization can be added to clases without relying on an inheritance hierarchy